screeley44/setupvm-dev/README.md

       - passwordless ssh between master/heketi/heketi-client to each node
       - Run as Root

-    This will setup a basic GlusterFS cluster (no volumes or anything, that is manual), Heketi Server and Heketi-Client.
+    This will setup a basic GlusterFS cluster (no partitions or volumes will be created, that is manual or can be done by Heketi, just vanilla cluster), Heketi Server and Heketi-Client.
 Additional config will be required
       - configure /etc/heketi/heketi.json (script will give you values to configure), restart heketi